 Art+Story and Art+Rhyme go virtual!

-Created in partnership with 826LA, The Broad’s morning creative writing programs, Art+Story and Art+Rhyme, provide young people in Los Angeles the opportunity to engage with the Broad collection while developing critical and visual thinking skills.
+Created in partnership with 826LA, The Broad’s morning creative writing programs, Art+Story and Art+Rhyme, provide grade school classes the opportunity to engage with the Broad collection while developing critical and visual thinking skills.

 “What I like about the artwork is that whoever made it did it because it’s what they love.
 My favorite part was talking about the art.
 In the future, I want to work at a museum.” —Sophia